kvutien/Tutorial-ipfs-dapp/TUTO-2.md

 1. In [Part 1](./TUTO-1.md) we've coded our smart contract and deployed it in production on the Ropsten test net.
 2. In this part we'll use the existing libraries and tools to scaffold a boilerplate React webapp and have it executing.
 3. In [Part 3](./TUTO-3.md) we'll add our actual code and run it locally.
-4. In Part 4 we'll deploy the frontend in production.
+4. In [Part 4](./TUTO-4.md) we'll deploy the frontend in production.

+If you are relatively new to blockchain, the jargon is explained [here](./TUTO-5.md).

 **Hint**: When you execute actions guided by this tutorial, if you need help on an error message, copy-paste the message on a search engine followed by `stack exchange`.
 Many other people have met the same issue before you and many answers have been given.